 - Family members include patient's spouse and patient's child under the age of eighteen living at home.

-- You must comply with the Medicaid eligibility process with the University of Iowa Hospitals & Clinics/UI Health Care system designated vendor or an on-site representative.
+- You must comply with the Medicaid eligibility process with the UI Health Care social workers or designated on-site representative..

 Guidelines